 The player can also interact with objects, some of which enable puzzle-solving in the form of fetch quests and making changes to the environment.
 The further you get into the game, the more you uncover about what happened to Max's friend Kate, as well as the missing Rachel's fate and the fate of the small town.

 5. Night in the Woods

-Mae is joined by her childhood friend Bea, her best friend Gregg and his boyfriend Angus.
-At first, they don't believe her when she brings up the mystery, but slowly get more involved and tag along with Mae on her quest to figure out the truth.
-The themes covered in the game are mental illness, depression, the stagnancy of the middle and lower classes, and the slow death of small town America.
+Mae is joined by her childhood friend Bea, her best friend Gregg, and his boyfriend Angus.
+At first, they don't believe her when she brings up the mystery, but they slowly get more involved and tag along with Mae on her quest to figure out the truth.
+The themes covered in the game are mental illness, depression, the stagnancy of the middle and lower classes, and the slow death of small-town America.

 Penny Leigh Sebring from Fort Collins on April 11, 2017: